An interesting mix of flavors, this rye whiskey and red beet shrub cocktail makes for a great drink!

 - 5 beets, cut into small chunks

 - 1 tsp salt

 - 1 cup sugar

-- Press puree through a fine-mesh strainer into a bowl.
+Press puree through a fine mesh strainer into a bowl.

-- Add beet juice and vinegar mixture, extra vinegar, sugar, peppercorns, salt and cayenne to a nonreactive container, we used a canning jar.
+Add beet juice and vinegar mixture, extra vinegar, sugar, peppercorns, salt and cayenne to a non-reactive container, we used a canning jar.

-- When ready to drink, or use in a cocktail, place a fine-mesh strainer over a small bowl and pour through to remove solids.
+When ready to drink, or use in a cocktail, place a fine mesh strainer over a small bowl and pour through to remove solids.

-- Bottle liquid and store in refrigerator.
+Bottle and store in the fridge.

 If you liked this recipe, don’t forget to subscribe for new (and of course free) recipes by entering your email address on the side bar (and get all the recipes delivered to your inbox when we post), so you don’t miss out on a thing.
 You can find us on Facebook, Instagram, Pinterest and Twitter!Follow my blog with Bloglovin